wizzat/distribution/README.md

 Short, simple, direct scripts for creating ASCII graphical histograms in the terminal.

 Purpose
 =======

-If you desire a script to generate a graphical histogram from the terminal, directly in the terminal, then use one of the scripts in this repository.
-At first, there will be only one, the original written in Perl by Tim Ellis.
+These scripts are to generate a graphical histogram from the terminal, directly in the terminal.
+At first, there will be only one script, the original written in Perl by Tim Ellis.
 But if others port it to Python, Ocaml, COBOL, or Brainfuck, then we'll include those versions here.

+There are a few typical use cases:

+   0. A stream of text, tokenize it, tally up the interesting tokens, and graph the result.
+   1. A very large list of things, already one-per-line, tally up the things and graph them for me.
+   2. A list of tokens + tallies, one-per-line, simply present a visual representation of the tallies for me so I can visualise the data.
+   3. A list of tallies without corresponding tokens.
+Just present a visual representation of the list.

+This project takes care of (the somewhat more complicated) first three cases.
-If you simply want to graph a series of numbers in the terminal, there is another simple project to achieve this: https://github.com/holman/spark.
+For the last one, there is another project: https://github.com/holman/spark.

 Options
 =======